Muskegon 3D Photogrammetry and Underwater Museum Interpretation CZ 540 – Michigan City, IN

 Due to limited publically owned acreage in the area, the Michigan City Sanitary District was charged with evaluating public rights of way as well as creative options for private land.
 To achieve the project goals and thereby improve water quality, specific Best Management Practices (BMPs) for stormwater had to be identified and prioritized that would both engage with the community and effectively use public land.
 BMPs were identified based on cost-effectiveness, legal and regulatory impacts, and whether they are likely to achieve sustainable flow volume goals.

-In order to better manage stormwater where it falls through temporary storage, infiltration, and filtration, this project sought to strategize how to implement stormwater BMPs upstream of the Cheney Run outfall and channel.
+To better manage stormwater where it falls through temporary storage, infiltration, and filtration, this project sought to strategize how to implement stormwater BMPs upstream of the Cheney Run outfall and channel.
 This type of intervention would ultimately improve the water quality of urban stormwater flowing into Trail Creek.
 Strategies to increase the installation of green infrastructure projects within the watershed were also explored, such as projects that could be implemented on private land by the Michigan City Sanitary District, and a program to facilitate the use of stormwater BMPs by residents within the watershed.
 Should Michigan City dedicate the funds needed to launch and manage the program, the Residential Rain Garden cost-share program was identified as a promising strategy.

 A suite of stormwater BMPs have been identified throughout the Cheney Run Watershed, as well as a feasibility study with cost estimates for each BMP.
 The final report - The Cheney Run Drainage Area Plan - addresses problematic peak discharge, upstream volume, and pollutant loading from the Cheney Run Watershed and, if implemented, will lead to water-quality improvements in Trail Creek and ultimately Lake Michigan.
 The 17 green infrastructure projects outlined in this report will improve water quality and quantity and provide numerous benefits for wildlife and residents.